umairsafdar768/umairsafdar768.github.io/_posts/2008-02-25-converting-between-various-audio-formats (2nd-post).md

 ```bash
 LIBS=-loqs CFLAGS=-I/home/umair/liboqs-src/liboqs/build/include/ LDFLAGS=-L/home/umair/liboqs-src/liboqs/build/lib/ ./configure --prefix=/home/umair/strongswan-src/strongswan-6.0.0beta4/build/ --enable-oqs
 ```
 These options will make sure to include the proper header files and shared LibOQS library during strongswan configuration.
-More detail about different options for the configure script are avavialble by running it with '--help' option.
+More detail about different options for the configure script are available by running it with '--help' option.
 The output of a successful run of the configure script will be

 ![Build Directory Content](/assets/img/posts/post2/config-success.png){: width="500"}